RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: The State Graph of Agentic Reasoning

-\begin{itemize}[leftmargin=*] \item \textbf{States normalization:} Raw states in sampled trajectories frequently exhibit representational variability (e.g., identical underlying states may appear in different forms across observations).
-To address this, we canonicalize each observed state $s_t^{(i)}$ to produce a normalized representation: $\hat{s}_t^{(i)} = f(s_t^{(i)})$ that maps semantically equivalent states to a consistent canonical representation.\footnote{Please see Appendix~\ref{app:state_preprocessing} for implementation details.}
+\begin{itemize}[leftmargin=*] \item \textbf{States normalization:} \footnote{Please see Appendix~\ref{app:state_preprocessing} for implementation details.} Raw environment states in trajectories frequently exhibit representational variability (e.g., identical underlying states may appear in different forms across observations).
+To address this, we canonicalize each observed state $s_t^{(i)}$ to produce a normalized representation: $\hat{s}_t^{(i)} = f(s_t^{(i)})$ that maps semantically equivalent states to a consistent canonical representation.